aprateepQC/MyWikiTest/README.md

 The `currentViewController` argument is the current view controller.
 The SDK needs to know this due to how the iOS SDK presents modal dialogs (see [Apple's documentation](http://developer.apple.com/library/ios/#documentation/uikit/reference/UIViewController_Class/Reference/Reference.html) for `presentViewController:animated:completion:`).
 The delegate is an optional parameter and is explained in the `QuantcastOptOutDelegate` protocol header.

 Note: when a user opts out of Quantcast Measure, the SDK immediately stops transmitting information to or from the user's device and deletes any cached information that may have retained.
-Furthermore, when a user opts out of any single app on a device, the action affects all other apps on the device that are integrated with Quantcast Measure the next time they are launched.

 ### Optional Code Integrations ###